Chain of Summaries: Summarization Through Iterative Questioning: Chain of Summaries

-\textbf{Initial summary generation (Thesis):} Given a source document, we first use an LLM to generate a zero-shot summary.
+\textbf{Initial Summary Generation (Thesis):} We first use an LLM to generate a zero-shot summary $s^0$ from the source document $D$.
 This initial thesis provides a preliminary understanding that inevitably contains internal contradictions and limitations.

-\textbf{Question Generation (Antithesis):} Based on the original document, we generate synthetic question-answer pairs using the prompt in Appendix A. These questions act as the antithesis by challenging the summary's claim to comprehensiveness, highlighting areas where key information is omitted.
+\textbf{Question Generation (Antithesis):} Using the prompt in Listing~\ref{lst:qa_generation}, we generate the synthetic question-answer set $Q$ from $D$.
+These questions act as the antithesis by challenging the summary's claim to comprehensiveness, highlighting areas where key information is omitted.

-\textbf{Iterative Refinement Process (Movement towards Synthesis):} At the core of our approach lies a dialectical cycle that systematically resolves contradictions:
+\textbf{Iterative Refinement Process (Movement towards Synthesis):} For each iteration $k \in \{1, \ldots, i\}$, the dialectical cycle proceeds as:

-\begin{itemize} \item \textbf{Evaluation Phase:} The Recognition of Contradiction component tests the current summary's ability to answer questions from training and validation sets using the prompt in Appendix~A. Questions that cannot be answered correctly reveal the thesis's limitations.

-\item \textbf{Refinement Phase:} A 'synthesis engine' component creates a new synthesis that incorporates missing information while maintaining conciseness.
-Using the source document, current summary, and unanswered questions, it creates an improved representation that transcends the previous version.
-The prompt for this phase is displayed in Appendix~A. \end{itemize}
+\begin{itemize} \item \textbf{Evaluation Phase:} We evaluate the current summary $s^{k-1}$ against questions in $Q_{\text{train}}$ using the prompt in Listing~\ref{lst:answer_prompt}.
+Let $U^{k} \subseteq Q_{\text{train}}$ denote the set of \emph{unanswered questions}—those for which $s^{k-1}$ fails to provide correct answers.
+These reveal the thesis's limitations. \item \textbf{Refinement Phase:} We sample a subset of $iq$ questions from $U^{k}$ and invoke a synthesis engine that takes as input the tuple $(D, s^{k-1}, U^{k}_{iq})$ and produces an improved summary $s^{k}$ that incorporates the missing information while maintaining conciseness.
+The prompt for this phase is displayed in Listing~\ref{lst:refine_summary_prompt}. \end{itemize}

-\textbf{Continued Dialectical Progression (Iteration):} This evaluate-refine cycle repeats for $i$ iterations, with each cycle representing a dialectical movement towards the Absolute — a summary that maximizes information density for prospective downstream question-answering tasks.
-Once all iterations have been completed, the system selects the best synthesis based on its validation performance.
+\textbf{Continued Dialectical Progression (Iteration):} This evaluate-refine cycle repeats for $i$ iterations, producing a sequence of candidate summaries $\mathcal{S} = \{s^0, s^1, \ldots, s^i\}$.
+Each iteration represents a dialectical movement towards the best summary that maximizes information density for prospective downstream question-answering tasks.
+The final summary $s^*$ is selected based on validation performance.